jomendez/ionic-firestore-crud-example/README.md

 ### You can find the full tutorial [here](http://www.jomendez.com/2018/03/09/ionic-crud-application-cloud-firestore/)

-At the end of this tutorial you\'ll be able to:
+At the end of the tutorial above you\'ll be able to:

 - Setup a firebase account.
 - Configure firestore database permissions.